Free shore access

-When the water temperature drops in the Gulf of Mexico, hundreds of West-Indian manatees move to the warmer waters of the Crystal River.
-The naturally-occurring warm water springs offers a constant 72°F water temperature in the bay, and a safe heaven to these endangered animals.
-If you are dreaming about encountering manatees in the wild, the head to Three Sisters Spring, at the heart of Crystal River.
-It is the only spot in Florida where people can legally swim and snorkel with manatees.
+When the water temperature drops in the Gulf of Mexico, hundreds of West-Indian manatees move to the warmer waters of Crystal River.
+Its naturally-occurring warm water springs offer a constant 72°F water temperature and a safe haven for these endangered animals.
+It is the only location in Florida where visitors can legally swim and snorkel with manatees.

-Encounter manatees underwater is a profound experience you will always remember, but just remember these gentle and giant animals are in the warm springs for survival.
+Encountering manatees underwater is an experience you will always remember, but keep in mind that these gentle and giant animals are in the warm springs for survival.
 In winter, outside the springs, manatees experience cold stress and hypothermia.
-To allow the manatees to enjoy a peaceful rest in the springs, do not harass or disturb them, do not touch them, chase them or try to feed them.
+To allow the manatees to enjoy a peaceful rest in the springs, do not harass or disturb them.
+It is prohibited to touch, chase, or try to feed them.

-Crystal River is a particularly touristic town, and offers a wide range of accommodation, restaurants and supermarkets.
+You will find in Crystal River offers a wide range of accommodations and restaurants.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.